jbcoe/value_types/DRAFT.md

   and handle the case where allocators compare equal but we do not want to swap pointers.]_

-22. _[Note: The use of this function may require that `T` be a complete type dependent on behavior of the allocator. — end note]_

 #### X.Z.4 Destructor [polymorphic.dtor]

 ```c++